 Cleaning Loofah Care

-Cleaning loofahs need regular maintenance:
+Cleaning loofahs need regular maintenance to stay hygienic and effective.

 - Rinse thoroughly after each cleaning session